How to Reduce Waste?: 23 Tips for Our Daily Lives

 Choose cloth to replace disposable napkins, paper towels, wipes, diapers, etc. Switching to a sustainable option will >save you money and reduce your carbon footprint.

-Any type of cloth or an old T-shirt will do as a replacement.
+Any clothes or an old T-shirt will be used as a replacement.

 6. Compost

-Composting food scraps, newspapers, yard trimmings, and other organic waste help keep those items from landfill.
-Additionally, the finished product helps reduce the use of fertilizers on your plants.
+Composting food scraps, newspapers, yard trimmings, and other organic waste helps prevent items from going to landfills.
+Additionally, the finished product helps reduce the use of fertilizers on plants.

 Applying compost to your plants increases water retention, reducing water waste.
 Compost also helps prevent soil erosion.

-Compost production can be done at a small scale if needed; however, vermicompost might be more suitable if you are limited in space.
+Compost production can be done on a small scale if needed; however, vermicompost might be more suitable if space is limited.

 7. Vermicompost